Warner-Bell/free-gen-ai-bootcamp-2025/lang-portal/backend_go/README.md

 Let me know which part you'd like me to focus on next.

 ---

+`**In an effort to keep moveing forward, I began manually creating the files and pasting the code from Q's outputs.**`

 **Next Prompt:**
 ```
 This is fine what is next?.